prateekiiest/academic-kickstart/content/project/liar-nus/index.md

 date = 2019-08-27T00:00:00

 # Project summary to display on homepage.
-summary = "A part of NUS research project with Dr. Bryan Hooi"
+summary = "Exploration of LIAR Dataset"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`